MostafaMGomaa/Planets-project/README.md

 # Planets-project
-## This project display hosbitable planets based on kepler_data.csv
+## This project display hosbitable planets based on kepler_data.csv using nodejs
 ### This project part of [Complete NodeJS Developer in 2022 (GraphQL, MongoDB, + more)](https://www.udemy.com/course/complete-nodejs-developer-zero-to-mastery/)